 Q: Does the Maritime Employer have any Defenses?

-In certain cases is allowed to limit liability if the negligence or unseaworthy condition of the vessel causing the loss occurred without the knowledge or privity of the owner.
+In certain cases is allowed to limit liability if the negligence or unseaworthy condition of the vessel causing the loss occurred without the knowledge of the owner.

 A loss of property, goods, or merchandise placed on board the vessel as well as losses resulting from personal injuries or death, collisions, and cargo losses fall within the Limitation of Liability Act.
 The liability for the loss is limited to the value of the vessel and its "freight then pending" after the time the loss occurred.